ErikEJ/EntityFramework.SqlServerCompact/README.md

 See the [Wiki pages](https://github.com/ErikEJ/EntityFramework.SqlServerCompact/wiki) for information on how to get started with the source code and the NuGet package.

+You can find the latest build on the [MyGet feed](https://www.myget.org/gallery/ef7-sqlce)

 Pull requests are most welcome!